Bylaws of the Public Key Infrastructure Consortium

 This is supported by, but is not limited to:

-- (b) Engage with users, regulators, supervisory bodies and other interested parties to exchange developments, challenges, issues and ideas in relation to Public Key Infrastructure (PKI);
+- (b) Engaging with users, regulators, supervisory bodies, standard defining organizations, and other interested parties to exchange developments, challenges, issues, and ideas in relation to Public Key Infrastructure (PKI);

 - (c) Development and improvement of: